 If you think you’re moving out of proportion and the healthy jealousy has turned negative, seek someone’s advice.
 You would not want to end your relationship for this, would you?

-In love vs fear relationship, love takes over when you’re settling with your partner.
-When love is driving your relationship you feel content and at home when you’re with your partner.
+In a love vs fear relationship, love takes over when you’re settling with your partner.
+When love is driving your relationship, you feel content and at home when you’re with your partner.

 Just like healthy jealousy, a healthy argument is needed in a relationship.
 It speaks about individual choices and how well you both respect that.